Request Parsing¶

 RequestParser instance.
 To invoke a RequestParser with the bundling errors

-option, pass in the argument bundle_errors
+option, pass in the argument bundle_errors.
+For example

 from flask_restx import reqparse